CarpalAID for the Workplace

 Carpal tunnel injury is a common problem in the workplace.
 According to the U.S. Department of Labor, the average workdays missed by employees suffering from carpal tunnel syndrome pain is 28 days.
 The aim of CarpalAID is to protect employees from carpal tunnel injury and hand pain.

 Protecting Employees from carpal tunnel injury, one day at a time.

-Carpal Tunnel Syndrome Stats:
+Carpal Tunnel Injury Statistics:

-- CTS surgery occurs between 400,000 and 500,000 cases annually in the US with an economic cost of over $2 billion.
+- Between 400,000 and 500,000 cases of carpal tunnel injury result in surgery in the U.S. at an economic cost of more than $2 billion each year.